Fertilize a Christmas Cactus Like an Expert: Accurate Timeline

 • Use distilled or filtered water to prevent salt buildup, which can occur with tap water or overly concentrated fertilizer.

-• Flush the soil periodically every 4-6 weeks by watering thoroughly with plain water to remove any accumulated salts.
+• Flush the soil every 4-6 weeks by watering thoroughly with plain water to remove any accumulated salts.

 Recent Posts